equinix-labs/terraform-equinix-metal-vrf/README.md

 # VRF deployment on Equinix Platform

 This Terraform script provides VRF deployments on Equinix Metal platform where a Metal Gateway, a VRF and a number of metal nodes are deployed.
 The metal VRF is connected to a pair of customer colo edge devices via a pair of redundant Virtual Connections (VC) created in a redundant dedicated fabric port (see high-level diagram below).
-The VRF is used to establish BGP sessions with the colo network devices and advertise the specified network IPs to the colo.
+The VRF is used to establish BGP sessions with colo network devices (or network edge devices) and advertise the specified network IPs to the devices.

 <img width="1202" alt="Screen Shot 2022-05-28 at 4 33 37 PM" src="https://user-images.githubusercontent.com/46980377/170843873-bdd78ee1-4778-435b-be18-08b31ecc6f1b.png">